camilla-eldridge/BaseCap/README.md

 ## Usage

 `BaseCap.py` is run on the commandline and takes 3 arguments:
-1. Directory of phd files
+1. Directory of phd files.
-2. Primer sequence file
+2. Primer sequence file.
 3. Phred score threshold.

              BaseCap.py phd_directory primer_sequence score_threshold

-The primer sequences should be in a text file in the same format as the example below:
+The primer sequences should be in a text file in fasta format, as shown in the example below:

     >F
     cggagcatgtaccaaaaatac